schlagmichdoch/PairDrop/README.md

   <h1>PairDrop</h1>

   <p>
     Local file sharing in your browser.
-Inspired by Apple's Airdrop.
+Inspired by Apple's AirDrop.
     <br />
     <a href="https://pairdrop.net"><strong>Explore  »</strong></a>
     <br />